Rohit7498/Live-sketch-app-OpenCV/README.md

 It is a simple openCv project which uses your webcam to give back live sketch of the the image the webcam records.

-The code is highly commented to get the understanding of each functions used.

 <h1>Requirements</h1>

 <ul>